0dpe/Linux-Journey/Linux Journey.md

      system.stateVersion = "24.05";
    }
    ```
-   `programs.firefox.policies` is declared because the Home Manager option `programs.firefox.policies` does not work.
+   [Policies](https://mozilla.github.io/policy-templates/ "Mozilla's GitHub") are usually used to allow administrators to set and lock various browser preferences. `programs.firefox.policies` is declared in `configuration.nix` because the Home Manager option `programs.firefox.policies` does not work.
 Other profile specific Home Manager options in `programs.firefox.profiles` work.
 1. Connect to internet.
 Use `# nixos-rebuild switch`.\
    Use `$ firefox` to see that Firefox works.\
    In the terminal, minor error messages appear: